 - Straight for the Commander: The series makes this a way to shorten the battles via creating a Decapitated Army.
 Useful for ending annoying scenarios but losing items you could get via annihilating units (but doing said thing deals with the Chaos Frame, or Karma Meter if you want to see it that way.)

-- Story Branching: Tactics Ogre, Ogre Battle, and Tactics Ogre: The Knight of Lodis all have dranching stories that terminate a single ending, though Ogre Battle gave you an additional ending based on your alignment and actions.
+- Tactics Ogre, Ogre Battle, and Tactics Ogre: The Knight of Lodis all have branching stories that terminate a single ending, though Ogre Battle gave you an additional ending based on your alignment and actions.

 - When Tactics Ogre was remade for the PSP, the "Wheel Of Fate" was added, allowing the player to see the shape of the story so far, and upon completing the game, allows them to go back and remake key decisions to see how it would have effected the story.

 - Took a Level in Kindness: Deneb, who became less evil with every game.
-In Ogre Battle March Of The Black Queen she was an absolutely evil witch, known for kidnapping and torturing people For Science! and so utterly horriblee that not killing her in cold blood was considered an act of evil.
-In [[Tactics Ogre Tactics Ogre: Let Us Cling Together she was just a servant of Nybeth, probably a bad guy but not given nearly as much emphasis on it.
+In Ogre Battle: The March of the Black Queen she was an absolutely evil witch, known for kidnapping and torturing people For Science! and so utterly horrible that not killing her in cold blood was considered an act of evil.
+In Tactics Ogre: Let Us Cling Together she was just a servant of Nybeth, probably a bad guy but not given nearly as much emphasis on it.
 By Tactics Ogre: The Knight of Lodis she was an eccentric but non-evil and even quite charming witch (oh, excuse us, "Witch♥") who ran a traveling magic shop, a role she reprised for the PSP remake of Let Us Cling Together.
 Interesting to note that Knight of Lodis took place decades before Ogre Battle.

 - Two Guys and a Girl: Magnus, Dio, and Leia in Person of Lordly Calibur